Mitigation of limit cycle oscillations in a turbulent thermoacoustic system via delayed acoustic self-feedback: Experimental Setup

 Digital mass flow controllers (Alicat Scientific, MCR Series) are used to control the flow rates of both air and fuel separately.
 During the experiments, we fix the fuel flow rate at a particular value and increase the air flow rate until thermoacoustic instability is established in the system.
 The increase in the air flow rate causes a decrease in the global equivalence ratio.
 The global equivalence ratio is calculated as $\phi = (\dot{m_f}/\dot{m_a})_{\text{actual}}/(\dot{m_f}/\dot{m_a})_{\text{stoichiometry}}$.
 The global equivalence ratio is varied from 1.00 to approximately 0.6, with an uncertainty of $\pm 0.02$.
-The air flow rate varies from 527 to 900 SLPM (standard liter per minute), with a maximum uncertainty in the flow rate of air being $ \pm 10.24$ SLPM.
+The air flow rate varies quasi-statically from 527 to 900 SLPM (standard liter per minute), with a maximum uncertainty in the flow rate of air being $ \pm 10.24$ SLPM.
 The fuel flow rate is kept constant at 34 SLPM, and the maximum uncertainty in the fuel flow rate is $ \pm 0.44$ SLPM.
 The Reynolds number of the air flow increases in the range of 14,500 to 25,000, with a maximum uncertainty of $\pm 400$.
 The Reynolds number was computed using the expression $Re = 4 \dot{m}D_1 / \pi \mu D^2_0$, where $\dot{m}$ is the mass flow rate of the fuel-air mixture, $D_0$ is the diameter of the burner, $D_1$ is the diameter of the circular bluff body, and $\mu$ is the dynamic viscosity of the fuel-air mixture at standard operating conditions.
-To calculate the Reynolds Number, we use the following expression to calculate the viscosity of the binary gas mixture \cite{wilke1950viscosity, krieger1951calculation}:
+We use the dynamic viscosity expression given by Wilke \cite{wilke1950viscosity} to calculate the Reynolds number for a binary gas mixture of air and fuel.

-where $x_i$ denotes the mole-fraction, $\mu_i$ denotes the viscosity, and $M_i$ denotes the molecular weight of the gas constituent $i$ in the binary gas mixture.
 The air-fuel mixture is ignited at the dump plane using a spark plug connected to an 11 kV ignition transformer.